Muruyung/Go-UoW/README.md

         if err != nil {
             return err // It will return error and rollback RepositoryFunction and AnotherFunction }

-    })
+		return nil // It will return nil and commit all process })
     if err != nil {
         return